Purpose and Scope

 Client means any natural or legal person who has entered into a client relationship with the company and is actively using, or has used, the services of our company until the termination of the client relationship.
 A prospective client is a natural or legal person who intends to use our services and has made the initial registration for such use of services without concluding the client relationship.

-This policy aims to provide you with information on what type of information we collect, how it is used and the circumstances where it could be shared with third parties.
+This policy aims to provide our clients with information on what type of information we collect, how it is used and the circumstances where it could be shared with third parties.

 The present privacy statement and/or policy:

-- provides an overview of how the Company collects, processes and uses your personal data and informs you about your rights under the local data protection law and the EU General Data Protection Regulation (“GDPR“);
+- provides an overview of how the Company collects, processes and uses our clients personal data and informs them about their rights under the local data protection law and the EU General Data Protection Regulation (“GDPR“);

 - is directed to natural persons who are either current or potential customers of the Company or are authorized representatives/agents or beneficial owners of legal entities or of natural persons which/who are current or potential customers of the Company;